ksnt/Bootstrap-and-Deltamethod/README.md

 Bootstrap method and Delta method implementation in Python (Some method would be added)

 I want to refactor this code but this code has not been changed for a long time...
+I remember this code was written in Summer 2013.
-I wnat to rewrite this code for Python 3.x.
+I want to rewrite this code for Python 3.x.

 ## How to use